How Victoza® works

 aGLP-1 (7-37) represents <20% of the total circulating GLP-1 produced by your body.

 Victoza® is not insulin

 Victoza® is not insulin.
 But it can be taken with long-acting insulin.
 When using Victoza® with insulin, take them as separate injections.
 You may give both injections in the same body area (for example, your stomach area), but you should not give the injections right next to each other.
 Never mix insulin and Victoza® together.

 Victoza® may also be taken alone or in combination with one or more common oral type 2 diabetes medications.
 These include biguanides (such as metformin), sulfonylureas (SUs), and thiazolidinediones (TZDs).

-While not a weight-loss product, Victoza® may help you lose some weight
+While not a weight-loss product, Victoza® may help adults lose some weight

-In clinical studies ranging from 26 to 52 weeks in length, many people lost some weight.
-In a large study, when Victoza® was added to metformin, people lost on average up to 6.2 pounds.
-While many people in clinical trials lost weight, some did gain weight.
+In clinical studies of adults with type 2 diabetes, ranging from 26 to 52 weeks in length, many lost some weight.
+In a large study, when Victoza® was added to metformin, adults lost on average up to 6.2 pounds.
+While many adults in clinical trials lost weight, some did gain weight.
 The American Diabetes Association recommends weight loss as an important goal for overweight people with type 2 diabetes.

 The makers of Victoza® have another non-insulin option for adults with type 2 diabetes.

 Click to learn more, then ask your health care provider if this option could help lower your blood sugar.